-where wij is the connection weights between the ith neuron of input and the jth neuron in the hidden layer, and bj is the bias of the jth neuron.
-The sigmoid function is applied as activation function between the input, hidden, and output neurons to form the output.
+where wij was the connection weights between the ith neuron of input and the jth neuron in the hidden layer, and bj was the bias of the jth neuron.
+The sigmoid function was applied as the activation function between the input, hidden, and output neurons to form the output.

 1